 - Pour the pumpkin pie filling into the pre-baked crust.
-To avoid overflowing, only fill the crust ¾ of the way.
+If you used a deep pie dish, all of it should fit but if not, to avoid overflowing, only fill the crust ¾ of the way.
+You can use the rest for a mini pie.
 Transfer the pie into the oven and bake for 25 minutes.

 - Remove the pie from the oven and use aluminum foil to cover the edges (this will prevent burning) then return the pie to the oven.